Jane enjoys giving everyday objects the chance to shine by giving them centre stage.

 Artistic Exploration and Technique

 Cruickshank has a particular fascination with objects from the past, including candle stuffers, earthenware bottles, and antique books.
 Her mastery lies in capturing the subtle qualities of ceramic and metallic surfaces, using light and reflection to transform ordinary items into extraordinary art.
 Working primarily in oils, she creates paintings that balance contemporary sensibilities with a timeless quality reminiscent of Old Masters.
-Jane Cruickshank's exhibitions have been successful in galleries across London and Glasgow, showcasing her ability to make viewers see beauty in the most ordinary of subjects.
+Jane Cruickshank's exhibitions have been successful in galleries across London and Glasgow, and her still life paintings are available for sale through select galleries including Graystone Gallery, where collectors can buy works that bring quiet elegance and contemplative beauty into their spaces.